THE PRESTIGEMOVIE REVIEW

 Then the second act, The Turn.
 The magician takes the ordinary, and makes it do something extraordinary: Like making it disappear.

 But you won't clap yet because doing something extraordinary isn't enough.
 It's not enough unless the woman sawed in half returns in one piece.
-That is what the magician calls The Prestige.
+This is what the magician calls The Prestige.

 The trick of this opening narrative is that it isn't hokey narration at all.
 It's an old man telling an attentive little girl how a magic act works.
 But he won't reveal how the actual trick works.
 Because, as he says, "You want to be fooled."